Updated August 2026

 v0 → Vercel. v0 is a Vercel product and the deployment path is a one-click connection to a Vercel project.
 If your target is Next.js on Vercel, the experience is unbeatable: same auth, same dashboard, same domain management. v0 also supports manually exporting code to any host that runs Next.js, but the integration is sharpest with Vercel.

-Lovable → Lovable hosting + Supabase.
+Lovable → Lovable hosting + Lovable Cloud.
 Lovable provisions a public preview URL on its own infrastructure for every project, so you get a shareable link the moment your first generation finishes.
-The Supabase backend lives on Supabase's own hosting, so your database, auth, and APIs are running on a battle-tested platform from day one.
+Since 2026 the backend defaults to Lovable Cloud, a managed database, storage, auth, realtime, and functions layer built on Supabase's open-source foundation; pick Supabase directly at project creation if you want to own that account, in which case your database, auth, and APIs run on Supabase's own hosting.
 For production, you can keep using Lovable's hosting or self-host the generated code on Vercel, Netlify, or any Node host.

-Bolt → Netlify.
-Bolt has a native one-click Netlify deployment baked into the editor.
+Bolt → Bolt hosting, Netlify by integration.
+Correction, verified August 2026: Netlify is no longer Bolt's built-in one-click target.
+Bolt now publishes to its own hosting on a free .bolt.host domain by default, and shipping to Netlify means connecting a Netlify account in Applications settings, selecting Netlify as the hosting provider in project settings, and then publishing.
 You can also export the codebase and ship it to Vercel, Cloudflare Pages, Render, or your own server.
 The StackBlitz WebContainer architecture means that whatever Bolt generates is by definition runnable on a normal Node host with no special build pipeline.

 If your stack is Vercel, v0 is the obvious choice.
-If your stack is Netlify, Bolt is the obvious choice.
 If you want hosting and database handled in one move, Lovable removes the most decisions.
+Bolt still reaches Netlify, but as of August 2026 that takes a connected integration rather than a one-click button, so pick Bolt for the runtime rather than for the Netlify path.

 Pricing breakdown

-For light personal use, all three tools are functionally equivalent at $20/mo.
+For light personal use the cheapest entry is now Lovable Pro or Bolt Pro at $25/mo, with v0 Plus at $30/user/mo.
 The pricing curve diverges as you scale: Bolt has the steepest tiers because each prompt eats real tokens from a model that is also running a full Node runtime in your browser.
 Lovable scales somewhere in the middle, since each iteration triggers a full repo push. v0 has the flattest scaling because most workflows reuse the same generated components rather than constantly regenerating.

 Learning curve and ergonomics